This guide will show you how to work out the optimum locations for wireless sensors and receivers that use the EnOcean wireless standard.

 1. Get copies of your building’s floorplans

-The easiest way to check your system covers the area you need is with floorplans.
-Make sure you know the scale they’re drawn to.
+Tip: Make sure you know the scale they’re drawn to.

 2. Shade the areas that will block radio signals

 Radio waves can travel through some materials but not others.
-Metal and concrete are the worst since they reflect the waves rather than letting them through.
+Metal and concrete are the worst, since they reflect the waves rather than letting them through.
 For this reason, fire-safety walls, lift shafts, stairwells and toilet blocks are all obstacles you’ll need to work around when planning your system.
 Shade in any areas like this on your floorplans.

 3. Work out where to position gateways

 assuming a signal range of 10 metres.
 This should ensure you get good enough coverage even in less-than-ideal conditions.

 floorplans, set the distance to 10 metres and draw a series of circles over the areas you want to monitor.
 Your gateways will be positioned in the centre of the circles.

 Ideally, gateways should be close to the centre of the room, and at least 10cm away from the

 4. Add sensors and repeaters

+to position them.
 Firstly, radio signals travel in a straight line, so ideally you’re looking for a clear path (known as a line of sight) between the sensor and the repeater or gateway.

 If the shape of the room makes this difficult, think about materials.
-Radio waves can penetrate most walls – they’ll just lose more or less signal strength depending on what the wall is made from:
+Radio waves can penetrate most walls – they’ll just lose more or less signal strength depending on what the wall is made from.

 Angles make a difference too.
 Ideally, the angle the signal penetrates a wall should be as direct, or as close to perpendicular, as possible.
 The more of an angle the signal hits the wall at the further it has to travel, so you’re effectively making the wall thicker.
 If you think this could cause a problem you can either move the sensor or receiver or use a repeater to create a better angle.

-Radio waves can be affected by interference or reflections if they travel along a wall, so we always recommend you position the sensor on a wall next to or opposite to the receiver.
+Finally, radio waves can be affected by interference or reflections if they travel along a wall, so we always recommend you position the sensor on a wall next to or opposite to the receiver.

-Finally, enclosed spaces such as narrow corridors and low ceilings aren’t great news for radio signals.
+Enclosed spaces aren’t great news for radio signals.
 Radio waves spread out at an angle from the sensor.
 If you could see the signal’s range it would be shaped like an ellipsoid – a bit like a rugby ball - called the Fresnel zone.
 When the signal hits a solid surface, it can reflect the signal and become “out of phase” reducing the power of the arriving signal, also called “phase cancelling”.